mrocklin/thesis/sympy-inference.md

 #### A syntax for posing queries

-Predicates may be applied to SymPy Expressions.
+Predicates may be applied to SymPy expressions.

     context = Q.positive(x)
     query   = Q.positive(x + 1)

-The user interface for query is the `ask` function
+The user interface for query is the `ask` function.

     >>> ask(query, context)
     True